DavidMolTor/DL4II_Control/Readme.md

 This is an attemp to make the DL4 MkII a little bit more usable while playing.

-With the unit on a pedalboard, it is a pain to try selecting delays, selecting reverbs is just completely impossible...
-Until soon!
+With the unit on a pedalboard, it is a pain to try selecting delays.
+Selecting reverbs is just completely impossible.

 ## Introduction